Nikol Pashinyan: Premiership

 Nikol Pashinyan was mentioned on the 2019 top-10 list of world leaders with the most interactions on Facebook.
 He held the highest interaction rate on that list.

 Under Pashinyan's premiership, a number of criminal cases have been opened against former government officials, including former presidents Robert Kocharyan and Serzh Sargsyan.
 Soon after Pashinyan's election as prime minister, Kocharyan was arrested charged with "overthrowing the constitutional order" in connection with the violent suppression of protests after the 2008 presidential election; the trial is ongoing.
-After an Armenian court ordered Kocharyan's release from imprisonment in May 2019, Pashinyan openly accused Armenia's judicial system of corruption and collaboration with representatives of the old regime.
-Pashinyan called on his supporters to block court buildings and announced his plan to introduce mandatory "vetting" for all judges to investigate possible corruption and links to the old regime.
+After an Armenian court ordered Kocharyan's release from imprisonment in May 2019, Pashinyan accused Armenia's judicial system of "corruption", called on his supporters to block court buildings, and announced his plan to introduce mandatory "vetting" for all judges.
+The opposition criticized Pashinyan's actions as unconstitutional and criminal.

+On 6 February 2020, Pashinyan made a speech at the National Assembly claiming the court represented Serzh Sargsyan "rather than the people, and it must go", following adoption of a constitutional amendment which removed three of nine judges of the Constitutional Court.
+This was met with negative reactions from several public figures in Armenia.

 Pashinyan's government planned to hold a referendum in April 2020 to introduce a constitutional amendment to dismiss seven of the nine judges serving on Armenia's Constitutional Court.
 Pashinyan accused the judges of defending members of the old regime from prosecution through its decisions.
 The referendum was postponed indefinitely due to conditions created by the COVID-19 pandemic.